 When and how do I submit my motion?

-You will need to submit your motion a few weeks before Conference starts.
+You will need to submit your motion a few weeks before Conference starts, usually 5-8 weeks.
 Emergency motions and amendments can be submitted up to a few days before Conference.
 And procedural motions can be submitted at any time.

 Who can write a motion?